tkdlrs/gator/README.md

 A: You need to add a json file at the root of your machine that has your database connection string in it so your postgres database can work with the CLI appliction.
 Set the key `db_url` in this json file to have a value of your connection string.
 Oh!
 Also, set `sslmode` to disable within the connection string ~this application only works locally after being installed.

 Q: Idk what that means? / It still is not working for me what do I do?
 A: Go to Boot.dev and start learning.
+Or start crying to your chat bot, maybe it'll help you.

 ---